Site logo

 Technologies

-This blog is powered by .NET 9.0 with ASP.NET Core Razor Pages, PostgreSQL database, Markdown content processing via Markdig, and Pico.css for styling.
-Development leverages Visual Studio Code with advanced AI assistance through GitHub Copilot Agent powered by Anthropic's Claude Sonnet 4, representing a significant evolution from the original vim + ChatGPT workflow to modern agentic AI development patterns.
+This blog is powered by .NET 10.0 with ASP.NET Core Razor Pages, SQLite database with persistent Cloud Storage storage, Markdown content processing via Markdig, and Pico.css for styling.
+Development leverages Rider and Visual Studio Code with advanced AI assistance through JetBrains Junie and GitHub Copilot Agent powered by Google's Gemini and Anthropic's Claude, representing a significant evolution from the original vim + ChatGPT workflow to modern agentic AI development patterns.

 Deployment